riosengineer/Bicepify/bicep-examples/conditions/README.md

 3. ✅ Flexible Bicep template.
 By adding conditions we're able to increase the reusability and flexibility of a Bicep template based on specific constraints.

+> [!WARNING]
+> There are some limitations with (if) conditions, these are highlighted in the Microsoft documentation linked above.

 ## Examples

 ### If condition